Johnny Kaw Statue

 There were three small statues of Johnny before the large 24-foot-tall one was erected in City Park in 1966.
 Mrs. Walter O'Neill of Manhattan sculpted the first one for the centennial.
 It was featured in City Park during the 1955 Centennial , but it was beheaded by vandals.
 It was then moved to a farm, where someone backed a wagon over it.

 The 24-foot tall statue of Johnny Kaw, the Pioneer Kansas Wheat farmer, that currently stands in the Manhattan City Park was constructed in 1966, eleven years after the Manhattan Centennial celebration that inspired George Filinger to write the story of Johnny Kaw.
 George Filinger worked hard to promote the statue's construction and donated a large share of the money required.
 Dr. E.J.
 Frick and the Park Board, and the Community Johnny Kaw Boosters (Frank Anneberg, C.C.
 Brewer, Bill Colvin, Dave Dallas, Bill Farrell, Lud Fiser, Jack Goldstein, Lowell Jack, O.W.
 Kershaw, Hurst Majors, and J. Robert Wilson) were instrumental in furthering the project.

 Cost & Design

-It cost approximately $7,000 and was erected at no cost to the city, though it far exceeded construction cost estimates of $3,000 to $3,500.
+The statue cost approximately $7,000 and was erected at no cost to the City, though it far exceeded construction cost estimates of $3,000 to $3,500.
 The group hoped the statue would establish Johnny Kaw as a local legend and prove to be a tourist attraction.
 The statue is constructed of concrete over a steel beam framework.
 The design was intended to withstand wind and weather and be easy to maintain.
 Two local businessmen donated the steel and concrete; other businesses gave materials or reduced bills, and donations were solicited to pay for construction.